Kompjoeter/Gamemaker-4-Direction-Player-Grid-like-Movement/README.md

 # Gamemaker-4-Direction-Player-Grid-like-Movement

-(A 4 Directional Player Movement on a 'simulated grid' (Step sizes of X pixels).)
+(A 4 Directional Player Movement on a 'simulated grid' (Step sizes of X pixels) for GameMaker Studio 2)

 Creator's Note
 ---------